glouppe/info8002-large-scale-data-systems/lecture4.md

 # Quorum principle

-- Can we implement a regular register in *fail-silent*?
+- Can we implement a regular register in *fail-silent*? (without a failure detector)
 - **Quorum principle**:
     - Assume a majority of correct nodes.
     - Divide the system into two overlapping *majority quorums*.
         - i.e., each quorum  counts at least $\lfloor \frac{N}{2} \rfloor + 1$ nodes.
     - Always write to and read from a majority of nodes.
-    - At least one node knows the most recent value.
+    - At least one node must know the most recent value.

 .center.width-50[![](figures/lec4/quorum.png)]